albar965/albar965.github.io/littlenavmap-faq.md

 Something went wrong when installing _Little Navmap_.
 Most likely the directory `data` is missing.

+**Use one of the provided installer packages for Windows to avoid issues like this.**

 <!-- ================================================================================================ -->
 <!-- ================================================================================================ -->